XintSong/RMSF-net/README.md

 1. Downlaod and install UCSF chimera from  https://www.cgl.ucsf.edu/chimera/download.html, and set environment variable "CHIMERA_PATH" as the path to chimera exeutable file, e.g., "path_to_chimera/bin/chimera".

-2. install Anaconda or Miniconda.
+2. Install Anaconda or Miniconda.

-3. simple run ./install.sh, to create a python environment called rmsf-net.
+3. Run ./install.sh, to create a python environment called rmsf-net.